Stoneless1337/Target-Fortnite-Cheat-Cracked/README.md

 This chair was claiming to be uncrackable which obviously was not and they are using kdmapper, modmap, and public drivers for a P2C smh.

-The repo contains their drivers (might be deleted), their dll, and their modmap lol.
+The repo contains their dll so have fun till it gets outdated with tHiS EpIc P2C